 Jesse started looking at every possible venture—well, at least those that didn't involve clients.
 He stumbled across Ryan's famous video and believed the plan would utilize all his skills.
 Selling physical products seemed like the ideal business opportunity.

 But the road to success wasn't without a few potholes.
-After a stressful failed product launch (which Jesse says was a blessing in disguise), he started Cakes of Eden.
+After a stressful failed product launch (which Jesse says was a blessing in disguise), he started Cakes of Eden (now called Apron Heroes).
 The brand's first two products took off, but keeping items in stock became a different story entirely.

 The constant cycle of buying and selling without turning a real profit left Jesse banging his head against the wall.